Palermo

 Vacation in Palermo

-A mesmerizing mix of Byzantine mosaics and Arabesque domes will follow you in every step.
 If you are looking for deep dives in crystal-clear waters, you will appreciate the beautiful beaches of the coast.
+Alternatively, nature enthusiasts will find solace in the hiking trails of Monte Pellegrino, offering breathtaking vistas and tranquil escapes.

-Tip: Palermo is a city with many attractions worth at least 4-5 days to enjoy the city atmosphere and explore the surroundings.
+Tip: with its multitude of attractions, it’s definitely worth spending at least 4-5 days in Palermo to fully enjoy the city atmosphere and explore the surroundings.

 How to get to Palermo

-Palermo is a well-connected city to the rest of Italy and is easily accessible by car, train, plane and ferry.
+Palermo is a well-connected city to the rest of Italy and is easily accessible by car, train, bus, plane, and ferry

 If you are already in Sicily, you can drive to Palermo by taking the various highways connecting the city to the region's most important centers.
 There are also several regional bus services, but the journey may take longer than expected due to delays.

-Palermo is connected by sea all year round with various cities in Northern and Southern Italy.
-The crossings can take long.
-However, traveling by ferry allows you to embark your vehicle and go on an adventurous road trip with your car.
+On the other hand, if you are in northern or southern Italy, you can take the ferry to Palermo and enjoy the crossing in total relaxation.
+Even though crossings can take long, traveling by ferry allows you to embark your vehicle and go on an adventurous road trip with your car.

 Alternatively, you can reach Palermo by plane.
 Direct flights to Palermo depart from many cities in Italy and Europe.
-The city airport is about 25 km from the center and is connected to the central station by the Trinacria-Express underground service and a shuttle bus.
+The city airport is connected to the central station by the Trinacria-Express underground service and a shuttle bus.

 Magnificent buildings in the center of Palermo